 Any chatbot contains a basic set of features that allows it to function properly.
 These are the features you should consider to lower your chatbots prices and get more satisfied customers.

 Top five features for different types of chatbots

 Needless to say that chatting is the primary feature of a chatbot.
 Whether you need a simple FAQ chatbot or an AI-powered NLP chatbot, a well-built conversation pattern is a must-have for both of them.

 First and foremost, the message sequence should be logical and clear to users.
 For example, when the user asks: "What's the address of your company?" it should provide an address only.
 If the chatbot tells the user about the company’s history instead, that's unacceptable.

 Besides, messages shouldn't contain grammar errors and follow the general tone of the conversation.
-If your chatbot is more unofficial and it's referring to a customer as a "buddy", don't call him "mister" in the next message.
-If you can't solve this issue on your own, it may be better to hire a freelance writer for creating texts for messages.
+If your chatbot is more unofficial and refers to a customer as a "buddy", don't call him "mister" in the next message.
+If you can't solve this issue on your own, it may be better to hire a freelance writer to create texts for messages.

 The flowchart for a dialogue with a chatbot

 Who can use it: E-commerce, restaurants, retail, healthcare providers.